Much-admired Tour de France cyclist Poulidor dies at age 83

 At the ‘68 Tour, he was involved in a serious crash after a motorbike knocked him over and fell on top of him.

-“I was unlucky, but the bike brought me more than it cost me,” Poulidor once said, reflecting on his mishap with typical wry humour.
+“I was unlucky, but the bike brought me more than it cost me,” Poulidor said, reflecting on his mishap with typical wry humor.

+Raf Casert in Brussels and Sylvie Corbet in Paris contributed to this report.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports